cast-org/figuration/docs/widgets/popover.md

     <button class="btn btn-info popover-viewport-right" title="This should be shifted down">Shift Down</button>

-    <button class="btn btn-info pull-xs-right popover-viewport-bottom" title="This should be shifted to the left">Shift Left</button>
+    <button class="btn btn-info float-right popover-viewport-bottom" title="This should be shifted to the left">Shift Left</button>

     <button class="btn btn-info popover-viewport-right btn-bottom" title="This should be shifted up">Shift Up</button>